tbewley/RR/chap10/README.md

 # Chapter 10: Signals & Systems
-These files are associated with Chapter 10 of the text Renaissance Robotics, by Thomas Bewley
+These files are associated with Chapter 10 of the text Renaissance Robotics, by Thomas Bewley.
+All files Copyright 2021 by Thomas Bewley, distributed under Modified BSD License.